codio/knowledge/source/common/develop/ide/boxes/startup.rst

 When is the Server put back to sleep?
 -------------------------------------
-Your server is put to sleep within a few minutes of you exiting your Project or after 60mins of inactivity.
+Your server is put to sleep within a few minutes of you exiting your Project or after 60 minutes of inactivity.